Aaron Sanchez (baseball): Washington Nationals

 On March 13, 2022, Sanchez signed a minor league contract with the Washington Nationals.
 He opened the 2022 season with the Rochester Red Wings, until his contract was selected by Washington on April 23.
 That same day, he started for the Nationals against the San Francisco Giants.
 He was designated for assignment on May 24, 2022, he cleared waivers and was sent outright to Triple-A on May 28.
 On May 31, 2022 Sanchez elected free agency.

 Minnesota Twins

-On June 2, 2022, Sanchez signed a minor league deal with the Minnesota Twins.
+On June 2, 2022, Sanchez signed a minor league contract with the Minnesota Twins organization.
 He had his contract selected on August 1.
+He started that day against the Detroit Tigers, allowing 2 runs and striking out 8 in a no decision.
+Sanchez was designated for assignment by Minnesota the following day.
+He cleared waivers and was sent outright to the Triple-A St. Paul Saints on August 5.

+On August 23, Sanchez was selected back to the major league roster to make a start against the Houston Astros.
 On September 23, Sanchez was designated for assignment.
-He elected free agency on November 10, 2022.
+He cleared waivers and was sent outright to Triple–A St. Paul on September 25.
+On October 3, Sanchez was yet again selected to the major league roster.
+He elected free agency following the season on November 10.

 On January 30, 2023, Sanchez re-signed with the Twins on a minor league contract.
+In 18 games (16 starts) for Triple—A St. Paul, he registered a 4–4 record and 57 strikeouts in 73.0 innings of work.
+On July 23, Sanchez was released by the Twins organization.

+Arizona Diamondbacks

+On August 9, 2023, Sanchez signed a minor league contract with the Arizona Diamondbacks organization.
+In 4 starts for the Triple–A Reno Aces, he logged a 6.61 ERA with 11 strikeouts in 16 1/3 innings pitched.
+On August 30, Sanchez was released by the Diamondbacks.

+Toronto Blue Jays (second stint)

+On May 6, 2024, Sanchez signed a minor league contract with the Toronto Blue Jays.
+In 14 starts for the Triple–A Buffalo Bisons, he struggled to a 3–6 record and 7.92 ERA with 41 strikeouts across 61 1/3 innings pitched.
+Sanchez was released by the Blue Jays organization on August 6.

 Personal life

 Sanchez is believed to be the first MLB player born in Barstow, California.
 After his debut and successful first season, the Barstow City Council declared October 20, 2014, to be "Aaron Sanchez Day".

 Sanchez is of Mexican descent, and is eligible to play for either the United States or Mexico at the World Baseball Classic.